yuxno/yuxno/README.md

 -hello! this is yuno.
-i'm a cs student and here trying to share my experiences (that i still dun have) n hope will grow in the near future.
+i'm a cs student in USTHB, trying to survive and at the same time share my experiences n hope will grow in the near future.